ajavamind/Processing-Sketch-Chatbot/README.md

 # Processing-Sketch-Chatbot
 Processing Sketch Chatbot is an OpenAI artificial intelligence based assistant for learning and generating Processing sketch code.
+It is my personal AI assistant that I can customize for programming and any specific need where I can use AI help.

 Processing is a programming language and development environment built for the electronic arts, new media art, and visual design communities with the purpose of teaching non-programmers the fundamentals of computer programming in a visual context.